joetes98/CSCI-3412-HW2/README.md

 # CSCI 3412 HW2
+## Question 1
+###
+The results for each function were calculated in python.
+We solve for n and input the time t into the python function for squareroot, n<sup>2</sup>, n<sup>3</sup>, and 2<sup>n</sup>.

+Log(n) is represented as n = 2<sup>t</sup>.
+Since the results from this function were too large for python to compute.

+nLog(n) used the Lambert W function since this equation has no closed form solution for n.
+The Scipy module has the lambertw function which allows us the find the value of n.

+n!: We loop through every value of n until we find the maximum value which satisfies the equation.

 ## Question 2
 ###
 Executing the insertion sort algoritm and merge sort algorithm on data sets of various sizes demonstrates the power of an efficient algorithm.